Skip to content

 The blue Create filter button in Zapier

-Your emails will now automatically have your chosen labels applied to them as soon as they hit your inbox.
+Now, Gmail will automatically apply your chosen label to any email that matches your given parameters as soon as they hit your inbox.

 How to delete labels in Gmail